An Unconventional Path

 The History of the J.J.
 Pfister Company

 From humble beginnings as the J.J.
 Pfister Knitting Company to a state-of-the-art craft distillery, the J.J.
 Pfister story spans more than 170 years.
 The J.J.
-Pfister logo, a combination of a knitting machine and a copper still, marries our past, present, and future as we carry on the tradition of excellence started by J.J.
-Pfister in the late 1800s.
-Explore our history and learn more about the origins of the dynamic and generational J.J.
-Pfister brand.
+Pfister logo – a combination of a knitting machine and a copper still – marries our past, present, and future as we carry on the family tradition of excellence started by our family patriarch, J.J.
+Pfister, in the late 1800s.
+We invite you to explore the rich history of the generational Pfister family and learn more about the origin of the J.J.
+Pfister Distilling Company.

 J.J.
-Pfister is born in Switzerland and learns the knitting trade by working with his brother Henry in Vevey and Zurich, Switzerland.
-He is fascinated with stories in the Zurich newspapers of the coming American transcontinental railroad.
-J.J.’s dreams of coming to America begin.
+Pfister is born in Switzerland and learns the knitting trade by working with his brother Henry in Zurich, Switzerland.
+Fascinated with stories in the Zurich newspapers of the American transcontinental railroad., J.J. begins to dream about America.

 Coming to America

-In October of 1869, the 25 year old J.J.
-Pfister emigrates to the United States and takes the transcontinental railroad to San Francisco, where he plans to live and work.
+In October of 1869, at the age of 25, J.J.
+Pfister emigrates to the United States and takes the transcontinental railroad to San Francisco – where he plans to live and work.

 Beginning the Business

 J.J.
-Pfister begins his business in a one-room factory that also served as his home.
-He starts with 3 Lamb hand machines where he knitted stockings, mufflers, and wristlets.
-He would take his goods under his arm and sell them on Market Street and surrounding areas.
+Pfister launches his first business, a one man knitting company, in a a one-room factory that also served as his home.
+He begins with three Lamb hand machines and a small catalog of products, including stockings, mufflers, and wristlets.
+J.J. also served as his only salesman and would take his knitting goods under his arm and sell them on Market Street.